Introduction#

 spark2 = SparkSession.builder.appName("Test").enableHiveSupport().getOrCreate()

-Another way to read data from S3 into a dataframe
+There are different ways to read data from S3

 format_options={